Minneapolis City Council members press police chief for response to rising crime

 Shift in focus

 The tone and focus of the council’s conversations on policing have shifted several times since George Floyd’s death — and they are far from over.
-The city will begin ramping up its 2021 budgeting process next week, providing the next chances for council members to try to push through substantial changes to the department, if they decide they want to do that.
+The city will begin ramping up its 2021 budgeting process next week, providing the next chances for council members to try to push through substantial changes, if they decide they want to do that.

-The discussion comes at a critical time for the department, which found itself in the international spotlight after Floyd’s death at the hands of four since-fired officers who are now standing trial.
+The discussion comes at a critical time for the department, which found itself in the international spotlight after Floyd’s death at the hands of four since-fired officers who are now facing criminal charges.
 In the intervening months, Arradondo and Mayor Jacob Frey have implemented a series of reforms aimed at improving the department’s practices and building public confidence, even as calls grew for the department’s abolishment.

 Some council members have remained consistent in their statements about policing, while others have softened their rhetoric.

-Council Member Andrew Johnson wondered what was being done about a series of armed stickups in 12th Ward and beyond.
+Council Member Andrew Johnson wondered what was being done about a series of stickups in the 12th Ward and beyond.

 Council Vice President Andrea Jenkins questioned the police response to ongoing “gun violence, drug dealing, intimidation, extortion” that had made the area surrounding the Floyd memorial site a “no-go zone,” even for some residents.